ivanursul/ivanursul/articles/java/maps.md

 ### <a href="#hashMap" name="hashMap"><i class="fa fa-link anchor" aria-hidden="true"></i></a> HashMap

-*HashMap* is implementation of Map based on HashTable.
+*HashMap* extends AbstractMap<K,V> Class and implements Map<K,V>, Cloneable and Serializable Interfaces.
+Also, it represents an implementation of Map based on HashTable.
 The advantage is that the execution time remains constant even for large sets.
 In other words *HashMap* is used if the speed is important to you and iteration order is not your primary focus.
+The characteristic about *HashMap* is that order of the elements is not guaranteed and it can shuffle time to time.

 For adding an element, the requirements are key and value.
-As it is said, key are used to retrieve values and in this case it can be **null**.
-HashMap generate a hashcode for the key and check if there is any value associated to it.
-If it is, then HashMap returns the value, otherwise it adds value associated to the key.
+As it is said, keys are used to retrieve values and in this case, it can be **null**.
+HashMap generates a hashcode for the key and checks if there is any value associated with it.
+If it is, then HashMap returns the value, otherwise, it adds value associated to the key.

 **Example**
 ```